This is not a digital intake form.

 DO

 Open with curiosity, not assessment.
-Let her set the pace of disclosure.

-Normalize long gaps between visits without making it a teaching moment.
+Normalize long gaps between visits.

-Present the financial pathway before the treatment plan.
+Present the financial pathway first.

 DON'T

-Ask why haven't you been in or comment on the state of her teeth.
+Comment on the state of her teeth.

-Reference what she should have done or use language that assigns blame.
+Reference what she should have done.

-Skip documentation or rely on verbal-only consent for any recommendation.
+Skip documentation on any recommendation.

 What the patient experiences